WMCAlliance/WMAChat/readme.md

 A custom chat for the Worldwide Minecraft Alliance.
 We are hoping of implementing IRC in to it.

-Jenkins coming soon at http://ci.wma.im
+Download working builds at http://ci.wma.im